Lubrication and Tribology

 Contractor: "Just grease"

-The point is he was an installation contractor and he had a training gap, he didn't know he had a gap, ten minutes on the shop floor and it was solved, I wasn't teaching him to 'suck eggs' and I believe he appreciated the help.
+The point is he was an installation contractor and he had a training gap, he didn't know he had a gap, ten minutes on the shop floor and it was solved, I wasn't teaching him to 'suck eggs' and I believe he appreciated my help.

 In fact I would stretch that training to include the skilled trades as you don't know what you don't know!

-People often say to me that they find it hard to identify an ROI on lubrication, all of the above measures positively impacted the operations KPIs of safety, OEE, availability and reliability, it helped in delivering a Green scorecard for the Engineering and Maintenance function as well, it provided wins all around.
+People often say they find it hard to identify an ROI on lubrication, all of the above measures positively impacted the operations KPIs of safety, OEE, availability and reliability, it helped in delivering a Green scorecard for the Engineering and Maintenance function as well, it provided wins all around.

 Personally I find it easy to quantify ROI for Lubrication best practices

-In a former life I had a manager that made disparaging remarks about my lubrication best practices...
-I offered to go drain the oil out of his car and see how far he got at the end of shift...
-I believe he received the message!
+I offered to drain the oil out of his Land Rover gearbox and see how far he got at the end of shift...

 Oil Sampling...
 Why, What, When and Where?